 Naturalists-in-training will receive on-line instruction on natural history topics including botany, entomology, herpetology, and ecology of terrestrial and aquatic ecosystems of Wyoming, as well as nature journaling, and outdoor education and interpretation.
 Classes will be taught by professionals from Audubon Rockies, University of Wyoming and elsewhere.

-Classes will meet on Wednesday evenings, over 16 weeks, for one or two hours (see schedule below) .
+Classes meet on Wednesday evenings, over 15 weeks, for 1 3/4 hour, starting at 6 pm (see schedule below) .
 Participants are expected to attend all classes, and to complete additional assignments between meetings.
-The final, in-person field experience is scheduled for May 22 & 23 at Boysen State Park.
-Attendance is required to complete the basic training course.
-Participants must also complete and pass all assignments and assessments.
+Most participants report spending a minimum of four hours per week on assignments outside of class.
+The final, in-person field experience is scheduled for May 20 & 21, 2023, at Sinks Canyon State Park; attendance is required to complete the basic training course.
+Details are available in the Volunteer Handbook and Policy Guidelines.

 The fee is $175.
 Scholarships are available; for information contact Wyoming-Naturalists@uwyo.edu.

 All classes begin at 6 pm, Mountain Time.

 |Feb.
 8||Introduction to program and program organizers||Participant introductions||Participant introductions, continued|

 |Feb.
 15||Nature Journaling - Kathy Lichtendahl, Conservation Storyteller|

 |Feb.
 22||Discuss and share homework||Small group conversations||Geology - Melissa Connely, Geological Consultant|

 |March 1||Discuss and share homework||Small group conversations||Entomology - Scott Schell, UW Extension|